 “I can’t forget that day,” said Kazanchyan, now 49.
 “It sounded like they were shooting at the house.
 We only knew what happened when we saw it on the news.”

-Twenty years later, the North Hollywood shootout is still vivid for those who suffered through it, and it has become part of the cultural lore of Los Angeles.
+The North Hollywood shootout is still vivid for those who suffered through it, and it has become part of the cultural lore of Los Angeles.

 At the Los Angeles Police Museum in Highland Park, the robbers’ stickup duds and guns are on display in what has proved to be its most popular exhibit.
 Out back, their bullet-ridden getaway car, a destroyed LAPD black-and-white, and an armored car that helped rescue cops and civilians gathers crowds.